dotnet/csharplang/proposals/NativeInt.md

 There are identity conversions between native ints and the underlying types in both directions.
 There are identity conversions between compound types that differ by native ints and underlying types only: arrays, `Nullable<>`, constructed types, and tuples.

-The tables below conver the conversions between special types.
+The tables below cover the conversions between special types.
 (The IL for each conversion includes the variants for `unchecked` and `checked` contexts if different.)

 | Operand | Target | Conversion | IL |